kithminrw/kithminrw/README.md

  - Initiated back in 2020 in the Biomedical Research and Innovation Collective (theBRIC), which was an innovation platform for talented undergraduates.
  - A Low-cost AI Powered Stethoscope for Cardiovascular Disease Management in Resource-Constrained Environments.
  - The device is aimed to affordably help increase the screening of congenital heart diseases in the community.
 It can also be wirelessly utilized in COVID-19 related situations.
- - The project won the First Runner-up Award at the 2020 CASS COVID-19 Special Student Design Competition and was presented on the opening day of ISCAS 2020 for the Student Design Competition Session - [Presentation](https://drive.google.com/file/d/1RztRsTyAFzcmgW8hmfYzrs6aW5AQ1shj/view?usp=sharing) | [Paper](https://drive.google.com/file/d/19LmnasU0Bx8yN8EaQ_rB5XG1ntNo3QxQ/view)
+ - The project won the First Runner-up Award at the 2020 CASS COVID-19 Special Student Design Competition and was presented on the opening day of ISCAS 2020 for the Student Design Competition Session - [Presentation](https://drive.google.com/file/d/1RztRsTyAFzcmgW8hmfYzrs6aW5AQ1shj/view?usp=sharing) | [Paper](https://drive.google.com/file/d/19LmnasU0Bx8yN8EaQ_rB5XG1ntNo3QxQ/view) | [Paper](https://www.youtube.com/watch?v=bDfqPbMdl5g)
  - The project is currently on-going;
    - The project was taken forward by a group of undergraduates in 2024 | [Repo](https://github.com/intelliscope-life) | [IEEE ISCAS Paper](https://ieeexplore.ieee.org/document/9401093)

 ### Micromouse
-- Iniaited back when I was an undergrad (2019), to create a knowledge base for designing cost-effective micromouse robots to compete in local and international competitions.
+- Initiated back when I was an undergrad (2019), to create a knowledge base for designing cost-effective micromouse robots to compete in local and international competitions.
 - [SINDiB Micromouse Project](https://github.com/sanjith1999/SINDiB-MicroMouse)
   - The project was taken forward by a group of undergraduates in 2023, creating the above knowledge base.
 I hope this project serves as a resource for more micromouse projects to come.
 - A talk on Micromouse Robots given by me in 2022 is available [here](https://docs.google.com/presentation/d/1EzACgUfxd5gQGBXqCMkfpz_SdqEy7rfr/edit?usp=sharing&ouid=110067105344034357131&rtpof=true&sd=true).